CenturyLinkCloud/PublicKB/Network/dedicated-load-balancer-using-cli-basic-management.md

   add service VA1ACMEWEB02_http_80 VA1ACMEWEB02 http 80
   ```

 4. Next, we will create the Virtual Server.
 We will use the website name and port in the name for ease of management.
+The Virtual Server VIP comes from the pool of private IP's provisioned by the NOC during deployment of the HA pair.

   ```
-  add lb vserver www-prod-acme_80 http 10.10.10.115 80
+  add lb vserver www-prod-acme_80 http 10.10.10.104 80
   ```

 5. Now that we have the Virtual Server object created, we need to bind both services to it.